blynkkk/blynkkk.github.io/Widgets.md

 ### LED
 A simple LED for indication.
 You need to send 0 in order to turn LED off.
 And 255 in order to turn LED on.
-Or just use Blynk API as described below :
+Or just use Blynk API as described below:

 ```cpp
 WidgetLED led1(V1); //register to virtual pin 1